zhangzhongnan928/Tapp-Ideas/README.md

-# Step-by-Step Guide to Build a Tapp Mockup for an Existing Token/NFT in 5 Minutes
+# Step-by-Step Guide to Build a Tapp Mockup for an Existing Token/NFT which can be demoed on Twitter

 ## 1. Choose an Existing Token/NFT
 - **Identify the token/NFT** you want to build a tapp for.
 It can be any token you own or want to interact with (e.g., an ERC-721 NFT or ERC-20 token).

 ## 2. Discuss Your Tapp Idea
-a NFT(like ERC721) tapp will be look like this on twitter
+An NFT (such as ERC721) Tapp will appear on Twitter like this:
 <img width="663" alt="Screenshot 2024-10-17 at 2 52 27 pm" src="https://github.com/user-attachments/assets/0d6e427b-538d-4fc4-95c9-6952068a175d">

-a Fungible token(like ERC20) tapp will be look like this on twitter
+A Fungible token(such as ERC20) Tapp will appear on Twitter like this:
 <img width="837" alt="Screenshot 2024-10-17 at 2 35 08 pm" src="https://github.com/user-attachments/assets/902af78a-14e3-49c2-bd51-c8a9950734a0">

 To make a Tapp Mockup, you just need to think about 3 functions you want your audience to use right from your twitter feed. ideally when your audience use those functions both of you should get some benefits.